2014 United States House of Representatives elections in Minnesota: District 7

 The 7th district covers almost the entire western side of Minnesota.
-It is the largest district in the state and one of the largest in the country and includes the cities of Moorhead, Fergus Falls, Alexandria and Willmar.
-The incumbent was DFLer Collin Peterson, who had represented the district since 1991.
-He was re-elected with 60% of the vote in 2012 and the district has a PVI of R+6.
+It is the largest district in the state and one of the largest in the country and includes the cities of Moorhead, Willmar, Alexandria, and Fergus Falls.
+Incumbent Democrat Collin Peterson, who had represented the district since 1991, ran for re-election.
+He was re-elected with 60% of the vote in 2012 and the district had a PVI of R+6.